-The contents of this page refer to collaborative create-the-new work undertaken in the workplace, although some of the principles are relevant to solo create-the-new endeavours initiated by members of the laity — that part of the economy in which individuals or groups are engaged in create-the-new projects on their own account and not under the auspices of an employer organisation.
+The contents of this page refer to collaborative create-the-new work undertaken in the workplace, although some principles are relevant to create-the-new endeavours initiated by members of the laity — that part of the economy in which individuals or groups are engaged in create-the-new projects on their own account and not under the auspices of an employer organisation.

 In the emerging 3.0 stage of our economy, there is a shift of awareness that extends the natural self-interest of the players to the entire ecosystem.
 Ecosystem awareness means having the ability to operate with a mind that perceives a problem from all of the perspectives in a given social-ecological system (rather than only from one’s own) and to internalize the concerns and issues of the other players in one’s own decision-making.